-5.3.1.1 Pulse Measurements
+5.3.2.1.1 Pulse Measurements

-Pulse measurements include Digital Input (DIN), Frequency (RATE), Pulse Width (WIDTH), Duty Cycle (DUTY), Phase Delay Between Pulse Inputs (DELAY), Up Counter/Totalizer (COUNT), and Up/Down Counter/Totalizer (UP/DOWN COUNT).
+Pulse measurements include Digital Input (DIN), Frequency (RATE), Pulse Width (WIDTH), Duty Cycle (DUTY), and Up Counter/Totalizer (COUNT).
 All measurements are derived from signal transitions and an internal 32.768 kHz time reference.
 The pulse input signal is read on the Pulse A input (pin 2) and the reset input signal is read on the Reset input (pin 5).
-The third input on pin 4 changes its functionality depending on the pulse measurement type and can be Enable, Direction, or Pulse.
 When the reset input is activated then the pulse input value is zeroed for all pulse measurement types.
-When the third input pin is configured as an enable input and is deactivated then the pulse input value is zeroed.
-Unless otherwise stated, the third input pin defaults to Enable functionality which must be set HIGH to allow measurement.

 The Digital Input (DIN) mode reports the binary value on the DIN pulse input pins.
-Note the DIN inputs replace the functionality of the Pulse, Reset, and Enable inputs.
+Note the DIN inputs replace the functionality of the Pulse and Reset inputs.

-Figure 8: Digital Input example
+Figure 10: Digital Input example